 Potential Management Incentivizes for a Low Initial Valuation

 Managements’ stock-based compensation could be based on initial trading prices.
 Therefore, if the CEO receives a $1 million-dollar stock comp package, s/he will receive more shares if the stock is trading at a lower price.
 This could cause management to undersell the opportunity.

 Spin-offs are Effectively New Public Offerings, but Without Fanfare

-Unlike an IPO, many spin-offs don’t need to attract an investors base to raise capital.
+Unlike an IPO, spin-offs don’t need to attract an investor base to raise capital.